 2) Decreases the need for machined manufacturing aids

-With Additive Manufacturing, as the name implies, you are joining materials together to create a part, as opposed to traditional orsubtractive manufacturing, which of course entails removed pieces of material to create a part.
-With the latter, there is much wasted material and costs can skyrocket depending on what material you are using (wood or steel, you are still wasting material, and therefore money).
+With Additive Manufacturing, as the name implies, you are joining materials together to create a part, as opposed to traditional orsubtractive manufacturing, which of course entails removing pieces of material to create a part.
+With the latter, there is much-wasted material and costs can skyrocket depending on what material you are using (wood or steel, you are still wasting material, and therefore money).
 With AM, you have true Just-In-Time (JIT) manufacturing, having complete control of your process to create exactly what you need, when you need it.
-The only material you are using is the exact amount you need, and therefore there is very little wasted materials.
+The only material you are using is the exact amount you need, and therefore there are very few wasted materials.

 3) Reduces labor rates